canonical/ubuntu-pro-client/docs/source/explanations/motd_messages.md

     script:

     ```
-    CAUTION: Your Ubuntu Pro: ESM Infra service expired on 10 Sep 2021.
+    CAUTION: Your Ubuntu Pro subscription expired on 10 Sep 2021.
-    Renew UA subscription at https://ubuntu.com/advantage to ensure
+    Renew your subscription at https://ubuntu.com/pro to ensure continued security
-    continued security coverage for your applications.
+    coverage for your applications.
     Your grace period will expire in 9 days.
     ```